GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 ![The camera, rotated, in the Viewer](images/viewerCameraRotated.png "The camera, rotated, in the Viewer")

+### More Precise Camera Adjustment ###

+For more precise positioning and rotation, you can set the Translate and Rotate values in the _Transform_ tab of the _Node Editor:_

+![The camera's transform values](images/nodeEditorWindowCameraTransform.png "The camera's transform values")

-> Note :
+> Important :
 > In the prior section _Connecting Plugs_, we referred to the main inputs and outputs of a node as plugs.
-In actuality, all the values you see in the _Node Editor_ are plugs, including the camera's transform.
-For ease of use, only a subset of a node's available plugs will appear in the _Graph Editor_.
+In actuality, **all** the values you see in the _Node Editor_, including the camera's transform, are plugs.
+For ease of use, only a subset of a node's available plugs appear in the _Graph Editor_.

-For more precise positioning and rotation, you can set the Translate and Rotate plug values in the _Transform_ tab of the _Node Editor:_

-![The camera's transform values](images/nodeEditorWindowCameraTransform.png "The camera's transform values")

 ## Rendering Your First Image ##